BuckeyeSoftware/rex/doc/RENDER.md

 While resources cannot have their properties reinitialized or respecified, their contents can be updated.
 This is done with the `interface::update_*()` functions.

 Every resource is validated when `interface::initialize_*()` is called.
-If at any point the resource is not fully specified (something was not recorded or requested), or and attempt was made to record a property or request a requirement that has already been recorded or requested, an assertion will be triggered.
+If at any point the resource is not fully specified (something was not recorded or requested), or an attempt was made to record a property or request a requirement that has already been recorded or requested, an assertion will be triggered.
 These assertions are disabled in release builds.

 #### Buffer
 A buffer resource represents a combined vertex and element buffer for geometry.
 The properties that **must be** recorded are provided by the following: